Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Shading-And-Rendering/getmaterial.md

 `material getmaterial()`

-The material handle returned is opaque, but can be used by other functions to query information about the material (see details on the [mantra specific type](../lang.html#mantratypes)).
+The material handle returned is opaque, but can be used by other functions to query information about the material (see details on the [mantra specific type](../lang.html) () (#mantratypes)).

 ## See also